blues-man/vote-app-gitops/README.md

 Change **vote-ui** replicas to 2 from OpenShift and verify the status is **Out of Sync** on Argo CD.

+TIP: if the dashboard page doesn't update, try to hit the Refresh button from the Argo CD web console

 ![Out of Sync](images/argocd-vote-app-dev-out-of-sync.png)

 #### 5. Sync the app